MidnightCitizen/knowledge/books/writing_tools.md

 ## Quotes

 > ❝ More muscular than the comma, the semicolon is most useful to divide big chunks of information. ❞
-> ❝ But the dash has two brilliant uses: a par of dashes can set off an idea contained within a sentence, and a dash near the end can deliver a punch line. ❞
+> ❝ But the dash has two brilliant uses: a pair of dashes can set off an idea contained within a sentence, and a dash near the end can deliver a punch line. ❞
 > ❝ All of us possess a reading vocabulary as big as a lake but draw from a writing vocabulay as small as a pond.❞
 > ❝ If it sounds like writing, writes hard-boiled novelist Elmore Leonard, I rewrite. ❞
 > ❝ ...she helped her writers created a cast of characters for their stories by asking the question *Who has something at stake here?*  ❞